 Every year we encounter significant difficulties with authorities failing to submit their documentation by the submission deadline.
-The default submission deadline for the receipt of required documentation is Friday 1 July 2022.
-If you need to agree an alternative submission deadline (subject to below) please contact us before the deadline passes to avoid incurring the administrative charges.
+The default submission deadline for the receipt of required documentation is Monday 3 July 2023.
+If you need to agree an alternative submission deadline (subject to below) please contact us before the default submission deadline passes to avoid incurring the administrative charges.